unifhy-org/unifhy/docs/_doc_src/users/installation.rst

 Installation
 ============

-`cm4twc` is available on PyPI, so you can simply use pip and the name of the package:
+If you wish to install the most recent stable version of `cm4twc`, it is available on the Python Package Index (PyPI), simply run:

 .. code-block:: bash

    python -m pip install cm4twc

-You can also use pip and a link to the GitHub repository directly:
+If you need the latest, potentially unstable, features listed in the :doc:`change log <../changelog>`, please use the *dev* branch on the GitHub repository:

 .. code-block:: bash

-   python -m pip install git+https://github.com/hydro-jules/cm4twc.git
+   python -m pip install git+https://github.com/hydro-jules/cm4twc.git@dev

 .. rubric:: Requirements